 The more intense the exercise, the better the benefits.

 Reduces body fat percentage

 As you alternate between extreme effort and moderate effort, your body learns to use the anaerobic system more efficiently.
-When your heart rate climbs higher, more energy gets used, you burn more calories.
+When your heart rate climbs higher, more energy gets used, and you burn more calories.

-An effective fat loss training program combines regular aerobic exercise and weight training with caloric restriction.
+An effective fat-loss training program combines regular aerobic exercise and weight training with caloric restriction.
 These are the three cornerstones of body fat management.